 These lessons give students a gradual release.
 Things are pretty basic in the beginning, but then it gets progressively more difficult throughout the week.
 You can use this for the whole group, small group, literacy centers, or distance learning.

-I created these phonics lessons for Google Classroom, but again if you do not use google classroom, and you use Teams or Powerpoint, all you need to do is click “File” and scroll down and hover over “Download”.
-From there, you will pick the option “Microsoft PowerPoint”.
+I created these phonics lessons for Google Classroom, but again if you do not use Google and use Teams or Powerpoint, all you need to do is click “File” and scroll down and hover over “Download.”
+From there, you will pick the option “Microsoft PowerPoint.”

 To use the lesson, you will not click the present button.
 You will use it just like the picture below.